 Most crawl spaces are surprisingly sensitive, not to mention central to the health of their homes.
 A damaged crawl space can impact your lifestyle as well as the structural integrity of your home.
 For example, some of the most common problems you may run into, should you leave your crawl space unattended, include:

 - Pests – If water can get into your home, so can insects and animals.
 When these uninvited guests come into your house, they can exacerbate problems that already exist, including crawl space damage.
-If you want to keep your home as pest-free as possible, you’ll need to work with professionals to clear out your crawl space should something go wrong.
+If you want to keep your home less attractive to pests, you’ll need to work with professionals to clear out your crawl space should something go wrong.
 While most professional crawl space repair contractors don’t have the specializations that allow them to rid your home of pests, you’ll need to call an exterminator as well as a repair contractor to help you reclaim your home.

 - Mold – A moist crawl space begets mold.
 If you want to keep these clusters from taking room around your home, you’re going to need to do what you can to keep your crawl space as water-tight as possible.

 - Water Damage – Naturally, a leaking or cracked crawl space will let moisture into your home.
 With that moisture comes standing water, especially if you leave your crawl space unattended.
 If you want to avoid the kind of water damage that can compromise the structural integrity of your home, you’ll want to keep a close eye on your crawl space.

 - Smells – Unfortunately, a leaking crawl space never smells pleasant.
 When there’s more moisture in the air, rot and mold can take hold of your home.
 Those invaders will soon stink up your home, no matter how clean you keep the other rooms.